katshen1231/CineMatch-RAG/README.md

 movies a cloud vector store would have been overkill (FAISS searches in under 10 ms), but designing for the migration kept the option open.

-## A few engineering notes

-**Why `IndexFlatIP` not `IndexFlatL2`?** OpenAI embeddings are L2-normalized, so inner product equals cosine similarity.
-L2 distance would be the wrong metric on normalized vectors.

-**Why batch embeddings 64 at a time?** The API call's latency is mostly network.
-Batching 3,000 inputs into ~47 calls vs 3,000 calls turns minutes of waiting into under a minute.

-**Why no SVD / collaborative filtering?** The legacy version of this project had SVD.
-I dropped it for the MVP because the UI takes free text with no user ID — SVD's value is using rating history, and without login there's nothing to use.
-Adding SVD as a candidate generation layer for logged-in users is the first item in future work.

-**A bug worth mentioning.** The LLM was supposed to pick 3 movies but the UI sometimes only showed 2.
-Turned out MovieLens stores titles in library style (`Dark Half, The`) and the LLM helpfully "corrected" them to natural grammar (`The Dark Half`) in its output, so my title matching missed them.
-Fixed with a normalization function (lowercase, strip year, un-invert articles).
-The deeper fix would be to use JSON mode and have the LLM return movie IDs directly — strings are a bad join key when one side is an LLM.

 ## Future work

 In rough priority order: